redbadger/immutable-cursor/README.md

 * Generation of browser-based bundle through Webpack
 * Added linting using ESLint
 * Removed Jest (and Jasmine) from testsuite and replaced with Mocha, Chai and Sinon.

+## Relationship with Immutable.js

+`immutable-cursor` requires Immutable.js to be included in the runtime.
+I'm unsure as to the minimum supported version, however, since the cursor is given the `prototype` methods belonging to [`KeyedSeq`](http://facebook.github.io/immutable-js/docs/#/KeyedSeq) and [`IndexedSeq`](http://facebook.github.io/immutable-js/docs/#/IndexedSeq), as long as these types are included in the Immutable.js version, then you should be fine.

 ## Contributing